jinqichew/AMLS_assignment24_25/README.md

 Only random_forest_taskA.py and cnn_taskB.py are run by default in the main.py file\
 If other models need to be tested, uncomment the corresponding parts in main.py

+bloodmnist.npz is uploaded to the Datasets folder due to large file size.

 # Packages required:
 numpy\
 scikit-learn\